ShubhamRasal/blog/_posts/Ansible/2021-04-03-configure-kubenetes-cluster-using-ansible-role.md

 Finally, you can check at the end that kubernetes cluster has been configured successfully.

 ![7c38f935c8429bde2c6900c7f19082f7.png]({{ site.url }}{{ site.baseurl }}/assets/images/ansible-k8s-cluster/9446bb8e6ea541a9b8657a900121e92e.png)

+You can find all the code used in this blog [Here](https://github.com/ShubhamRasal/ansible-roles-kubernetes-cluster)

 If you have any thoughts on this blog, please share it in comment section below.
 # Thank you…